cloudfoundry/docs-bosh/content/azure-cpi.md

       1. Managed Disks (including OS disk, ephemeral disk, persistent disk and snapshot)
       1. Dynamic Public IP for the VM
       1. Availability Set
+* **storage\_account\_location** [String, optional]: Location of the storage account.
+This configuration is deprecated in CPI v25+: if you specify a storage account which does not exist, CPI (v25+) will create it automatically in the same location as VMs' VNET.

+* **managed_identity** [Hash, optional]: [Azure Managed Identity](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/overview) to assign to the VM.
+With a Managed Identity, the VM can access Azure resources (like Storage Accounts and KeyVaults) without needing to store credentials on the VM.
+    * **type** [String, optional]: You can choose between UserAssigned and SystemAssigned.
+The default value is SystemAssigned.
+    * **user_assigned_identity_name** [String, required]: Specifies the name of the Managed Identity.

 * **tags** [Hash, optional]: Custom tags of VMs (Available in v35.4.0+).
 They are name-value pairs that are used to organize VMs.